patrikturi/blog/content/posts/do-not-work-hard.md

 ---
 *Work should not be hard and study should not be easy.*

-If work is really hard it means one of the following cases:
+If work is really hard it must be one of the following cases:
 * You have no idea what you are doing
 * You are trying to work and study at the same time
 * You are overwhelmed